 The National Collegiate Athletic Association (NCAA) consists of 351 teams in 32 conferences in Division 1 play along with many other teams from lesser talented divisions.
 This dataset will not include players who were drafted either from international competition or from high school.
 Also, players who were not drafted will not be included.
 This was decided to determine a type of consistency and the inability to determine a rating of competition for college basketball versus international and high school basketball.
 Traditionally there are five positions in basketball – point guard, shooting guard, small forward, power forward, and center.
 However due to the increasingly offensive and higher scoring nature of the NBA over the last twelve years that consists of a much higher volume of three point field goals attempted and scoring, basketball has evolved into being more position-less.
 Hence, players analyzed in this project will be classified into the following three categories: guards, swing, and big.
 Guard players consist of players who are viewed as only point guards, or point guards/shooting guards.
 Swing players consist of players who are viewed as shooting guards, small forwards, shooting guards/small forwards, or small forwards/power forwards.
 Big players consist of power forwards, centers, or power forwards/centers.

-1.5 Advisor Biography

-Dr. Sohail Rafiqi is a professor of File Organization and Database Management at SMU.
-He works as a sales consultant for Oracle concentrating on a myriad of verticals including database, cloud, and big data solutions.
-He received his Ph.D in the research of interdisciplinary study of pervasive cognitive load measurement using pupilometry.
-He is an avid sports fan, passionate about basketball and football among others.
-He also holds a B.S. in Computer Science and Mathematics and also an M.S. in Computer Science and Engineering from SMU.

 2 NBA Draft Overview

-Most of the current literature concern future athletic performance from biological factors focus on medical facts, such as the effect of concussions, or economics, e.g. the impact of starting salaries on performance.
+THIS SECTION IS ABOUT THE DRAFT PROCESS AND WHO PARTICIPATES IN IT.
+NEED A DIFFERENT SECTION ON THE METHOD AND PARAMETERS THAT GO INTO ACTUALLY MAKING A CHOICE OF A PERSON.
+FUTURE ATHLETIC PERFORMANCE IS ONLY ONE PARAMETER.
+YOU HAVE MIXED AND CONFUSED THESE TWO VERY DIFFERENT STEPS IN THE PROCESS.

 It is important to note that little peer reviewed research exists concerning predicting player performance using publicly known biometric factors such as height or weight.
 This can be due to publication bias or lack of interest.
 Either way, this classification problem is very popular in the amateur space.
 Popular statistics sites like FiveThirtyEight have created statistical models to predict player performance going into the NBA Draft (Paine), but very little of this work has been published.

-The NBA draft functions on a combination of lottery and inverse record placement (NBA.com).
+The NBA draft functions on a combination of lottery and inverse record placement (NBA.comWHAT IS THIS?
+IF IT’S A CITATION, CITE IT.
+IF IT’S FROM THE NBA SITE, THEN PUT IT AS A FOOTNOTE – WITH WORDS EXPLAINING IT, OF COURSE).
 Fourteen ping-pong balls are drawn from a lottery machine to determine the draft order for the bottom fourteen teams in the league.
 The lottery is weighted to give the teams with the worst records the best odds of receiving an early draft pick.
 The remaining sixteen teams are then given their draft picks based on their performance in the previous season.
 This process is meant to ensure equity while minimizing perverse incentives such as poor performing teams throwing games to gain a draft advantage in the next season.